baselatalla/reading-notes/301/read-06.md

 We start by requiring Node’s native HTTP module.
 We then use its createServer method to create a new web server object, to which we pass an anonymous function.
 This function will be invoked for every new connection that’s made to the server.

-The anonymous function is called with two arguments (request and response).
-These contain the request from the user and the response, which we use to send back a 200 HTTP status code, along with our “Hello World!” message.

-Finally, we tell the server to listen for incoming requests on port 3000, and output a message to the terminal to let us know it’s running.

-Obviously, there’s a lot more to creating even a simple server in Node (for example, it’s important to handle errors correctly), so I’d advise you to check the documentation or consult our tutorial if you’d like to find out more.

 ## What Kind of Apps Is Node.js Suited To?

 Node is particularly suited to building applications that require some form of real-time interaction or collaboration — for example, chat sites, or apps such as CodeShare, where you can watch a document being edited live by someone else.
-It’s also a good fit for building APIs where you’re handling lots of requests that are I/O driven (such as those needing to perform operations on a database), or for sites involving data streaming, as Node makes it possible to process files while they’re still being uploaded.
-If this real-time aspect of Node is something you’d like to look into more, check out our tutorial on Building a Real-time Chat App.
+It’s also a good fit for building APIs where you’re handling lots of requests that are I/O driven , or for sites involving data streaming, as Node makes it possible to process files while they’re still being uploaded.

-Yet saying this, not everyone is going to be building the next Trello or the next Google Docs, and really, there’s no reason that you can’t use Node to build a simple CRUD app.
-However, if you follow this route, you’ll soon find out that Node is pretty bare-bones and that the way you build and structure the app is left very much up to you.
-There are various frameworks you can use to reduce the boilerplate, with Express having established itself as the front runner.
-Yet even a solution such as Express is minimal, meaning that if you want to do anything slightly out of the ordinary, you’ll need to pull in additional modules from npm.
-This is in stark contrast to frameworks such as Rails or Laravel, which come with a lot of functionality out of the box.

-If you’d like to look at building a basic, more traditional app, check out our tutorial How to Build and Structure a Node.js MVC Application.

 ## What Are the Advantages of Node.js?

 Aside from speed and scalability, an often-touted advantage of using JavaScript on a web server — as well as in the browser — is that your brain no longer needs to switch modes.
 You can do everything in the same language, which, as a developer, makes you more productive (and hopefully, happier).
-For example, you can easily share code between the server and the client.

 Another of Node’s big pluses is that it speaks JSON.
 JSON is probably the most important data exchange format on the Web, and the lingua franca for interacting with object databases (such as MongoDB).
 JSON is ideally suited for consumption by a JavaScript program, meaning that when you’re working with Node, data can flow neatly between layers without the need for reformatting.
-You can have one syntax from browser to server to database.

-Finally, JavaScript is ubiquitous: most of us are familiar with JavaScript, or have used it at some point.
-This means that transitioning to Node development is potentially easier than to other server-side languages.
-To quote Craig Buckler in his Node vs PHP Smackdown, JavaScript might remain the world’s most misunderstood language — but, once the concepts click, it makes other languages seem cumbersome.

-Other Uses of Node
-And it doesn’t stop at the server.
-There are many other exciting and varied uses of Node.js!

-For example it can be used as a scripting language to automate repetitive or error prone tasks on your PC.
-It can also be used to write your own command line tool, such as this Yeoman-Style generator to scaffold out new projects
+F